 4. Subscribe to your target companies’ blogs and those of industry thought leaders and subject matter experts.
-Do Google, Technorati, and Alltop searches on their names and relevant keyword phrases to find relevant blogs.
+Google their names and relevant keyword phrases to find relevant blogs.
 See what they’re writing about, and blog about the same things.

-→ Peruse the big publications – NY Times, Wall Street Journal, Forbes, Fortune, etc. – for industry news.
+6. Peruse the big publications – NY Times, Wall Street Journal, Forbes, Fortune, etc. – and industry-specific publications for industry news.

-10. Keep track of good posts by other bloggers you’ve read all week and do a Friday weekly roundup listing 4 or 5 posts with links and include a brief encapsulation.
-That takes almost no thought or time, and makes a connection with another blogger!
+10. Keep track of good posts by other bloggers you’ve read all week and do a weekly roundup listing 4 or 5 posts with links and include a brief encapsulation.
+That takes almost no thought or time, and makes connections with other bloggers!